nasa/openmct/README.md

 * _name_: When used as an object property, this refers to the human-readable name for a thing.
 (Most often used in the context of extensions, domain object models, or other similar application-specific objects.)
+* _navigation_: Refers to the current state of the application with respect to the user's expressed interest in a specific domain object; e.g. when a user clicks on a domain object in the tree, they are _navigating_ to it, and it is thereafter considered the _navigated_ object (until the user makes another such choice.)
 * _space_: A name used to identify a persistence store.
 Interactions with persistence with generally involve a `space` parameter in some form, to distinguish multiple persistence stores from one another (for cases where there are multiple valid persistence locations available.)